DeepEnlighten/Saumya-Fashion-House-Annual-Sale-Report-2022-using-Excel/README.md

 - Developed a Column chart that depicts the purchasing patterns based on age groups for both Men and Women, providing valuable insights into their buying behaviour.
 - Created a Pie chart to present the percentage share of each Distribution channel, enabling an understanding of the distribution channel preferences and their respective market shares.

-🤑INSIGHTS DRAWN:
+🔰INSIGHTS DRAWN:
 > Sale in Month of March is Highest
 >	Overall Women are more likely to buy compared to Men (~64%)
 >	Maharashtra, Karnataka and Utter Pradesh are among Top 3 states (~35%)
 >	Adult age group (30- 49yrs) is max contributing (~50%)
 >	Amazon, Flipkart and Myntra channels are max contributing (~80%)

-🤑Final Conclusion to improve Saumya Fashion House Annual Sales:
+🔰Final Conclusion to improve Saumya Fashion House Annual Sales:
 > Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Utter Pradesh By showing more Ads/Offers/Coupons available on Amazon, Flipkart and Myntra.

-Some other insights asked by Trader:
+♻️Some other insights asked by Trader:
 - 1)Q. Which month got the highest sales and orders?
 - Ans- March Month has got the highest number of sales and orders.
 - 2)Q. Who purchased more- men or women in 2022?